AndreaCalabro-AYES/face_recognition/README.md

 ## Next Steps
 Many improvements are on the timeline
-1. First a refined algorithm to communicate with the Magic Mirror application
-2. Optimization of this heavy task
+1. Optimization of this heavy task
-3. Migrate towards a self developed ML model, reducing the amount of dependencies
+2. Migrate towards a self developed ML model, reducing the amount of dependencies